iceBear67/gol4j/README.md

   No objects are allocated except for `LocalDateTime`.

 - **Code First.**
   We use code as configurations.
-You don't have to learn another format again.
+You don't have to learn more than Java.

 ```java
     var consoleOnly=LoggerFactory.create(